 • Classes may be “scheduled” weekly, similar to a face-to-face class where students are expected to log on and attend live classes and discussions

-TAs are valuable members of the teaching team in remote learning courses.
+TAs are valuable members of the teaching team in online learning courses.
 You may be the first point of contact for students and act as a liaison between the Instructor and the Students.
 At the University of Manitoba, TAs have a variety of roles and responsibilities depending on their position and the course.
 It is important to communicate with the Instructor to identify your role, responsibilities, their expectations, and your hours of work.
 Above all, even though each TA’s role and experience is unique, contributing to a positive learning experience for students is most important!

 • Write and post regular announcements